core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 --- abstract

 This document defines Group Object Security for Constrained RESTful Environments (Group OSCORE), providing end-to-end security of CoAP messages exchanged between members of a group, e.g. using IP multicast.
-In particular, the described approach defines how OSCORE should be used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and the corresponding CoAP responses.
+In particular, the described approach defines how OSCORE should be used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and for protection of the corresponding CoAP responses.

 --- middle